 Returns Promise<string>

-• Stops this specific HotMesh instance — its engine, quorum membership, and all attached workers.
-Other instances in the same process are unaffected.
+• Stops this specific HotMesh instance — leaves the quorum and stops all workers.
+Does not affect other instances in the process.

 Returns void

-• Subscribes to all output and interim emissions from a specific workflow topic.
-The callback fires each time a job on that topic completes or emits an interim result.
+• Subscribes to all output and interim emissions from a workflow topic.

 Parameters